Uniform in time lower bound for solutions to a quantum Boltzmann equation of bosons: Uniform lower bound

 ~\\ {\bf Iteration.} To conclude, we have obtained the Gaussian bound

 for some universal constants $\theta_3, \theta_4$ that are independent of $p$ and $t$.
-Here, $t_* = 1/\sqrt 2$.
+Here, $t_* = 1/4$.
 By induction, for each integer $k\ge 1$, we then repeat the above proof, starting with initial data at $t = k t_*$.
-This yields the same Gaussian bound on the each time interval $[\tau+k t_*, \tau+ (k+1)t_*]$, upon noting that such a bound depends only on the initial mass near zero at $t = kt_*$, which is independent of $k^{th}$ iteration, since $f(t,0) = f_0(0)$ for all $t\ge 0$; see Case 2.
-This proves the Gaussian lower bound for all time $t\ge 2\tau$, and hence the main theorem.
+This yields the same Gaussian bound on the each time interval $[\tau+k t_*, \tau+ (k+1)t_*]$, upon noting that such a bound depends only on the mass and second order energy-moment at $t = kt_*$, which is independent of $k^{th}$ iteration.
+This proves the Gaussian lower bound for all time $t\ge \tau$, and hence the main theorem.

 ~\\ ~~ \\{\bf Acknowledgements.} The authors thank the referees for their constructive comments.
 TN's research was supported in part by the NSF under grant DMS-1405728.
-M.-B Tran has been supported by NSF Grant RNMS (Ki-Net) 1107444, ERC Advanced Grant DYCON.
-M.-B Tran would like to thank Professor Daniel Heinzen, Professor Linda Reichl, Professor Mark Raizen and Professor Robert Dorfman for fruiful discussions on the topic.
+M.-B Tran has been supported by NSF Grant DMS-1814149, NSF Grant RNMS (Ki-Net) 1107444.
+M.-B Tran would like to thank Professor Daniel Heinzen, Professor Linda Reichl, Professor Mark Raizen and Professor Robert Dorfman for fruitful discussions on the topic.
 The research was carried on while M.-B. Tran was visiting University of Texas at Austin and Penn State University.
 He would like to thank the institutions for the hospitality.